iihimanshuu/hiperhealth/DEVELOPMENT.md

 # Contributor Guide

-First off, thank you for considering contributing to `sdx`!
+First off, thank you for considering contributing to `hiperhealth`!
 We welcome all contributions, from bug reports to new features and documentation improvements.
 This guide provides everything you need to get your development environment set up and start contributing.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they